 Under Coty's umbrella, OPI benefits from a well-established customer base and solid distribution system, as well as its financial resources.
 For Coty, adding an established nail polish maker enables the fragrance firm to expand its presence in the nail care category through professional salons, which represents an important new distribution channel for the company.

-Based in California, OPI's products are available throughout more than 100 countries.
+Based in California, OPI makes its products available throughout more than 100 countries.

 With its vast portfolio of products, OPI serves consumers and beauty professionals through a network of distributors and wholesalers across the US and internationally.